3 CE's for Psychologists Nationwide, 3 CE's for Social Workers in NY, VA & Washington DC

 Psychedelics, including Psilocybin (a compound found in so-called ‘magic mushrooms’), have shown promise in treating a range of addictions and mental health disorders.
 This intermediate-level interactive webinar lecture will cover the historical context of psychedelic use, including their traditional use in indigenous cultures and their resurgence in modern research.
 It will also present empirical evidence for the therapeutic utility of psychedelics in treating depression and smoking cessation.

 Participants will learn about the delivery of psychedelic assisted psychotherapy, including the nature of psychedelic therapy as a form of psychotherapy, relevant cases, and future clinical considerations.
+However, this training does not cover use of ketamine.

 - Discuss the historical context of psychedelic use